List of Bones characters: Arastoo Vaziri

 During Season 8 episode 6, "The Patriot in Purgatory", while the interns were focusing on identifying as many remains as quickly as possible, Arastoo kept focusing on the same remains because he believed them to be the remains of a victim that had been present at 9/11 when a plane crashed into the Pentagon.
 When fellow intern Finn Abernathy asked if Arastoo found it difficult to discuss 9/11 due to his religious ties to terrorists, Arastoo, despite being clearly offended at the statement, informed Finn that he did not consider the attacks as having anything to do with his religion but just to represent hate and hypocrisy.
 He also revealed that he was praying when he heard about the attacks, noting that he felt as though there was nothing to believe on that day.

 In Season 8 episode 7 it is revealed that, at age 18, (putting his age in the episode at 33), Arastoo went to university in Tehran (circa 1997) and was expelled for writing poetry about love, freedom, and democracy, which would have been deemed inappropriate in post-Revolution Iran.
 He fled Iran and ended up in the United States as he feared for his life.
 It was also revealed in that episode that he is in a secret romantic relationship with Cam.

 While in episode 20 in season 6 it was revealed that his family is well off, according to season 8 episode 7, "The Bod in the Pod", Arastoo is living on a limited budget.
 It is also revealed in season 8 episode 18, "The Survivor in the Soap" that Arastoo's cousin was a child soldier and he harbors additional guilt over not being able to prevent his death.

 In Season 8 episode 7, "The Bod in the Pod", it is also revealed that lab director Cam is in a romantic relationship with Arastoo.
 They keep their relationship secret from all but Hodgins and Angela until "The Survivor in the Soap", and in "The Pathos in the Pathogens" (season 8 episode 23) she openly admits to being in love with him when his life is threatened with an altered strain of virus.

-In season ten, Arastoo introduces Cam to his parents and begins talking about getting married.
-He later defiantly returns to Iran when his older brother is dying of cancer, not caring about how much he is putting himself in danger.
+In season nine, Arastoo introduces Cam to his parents and begins talking about getting married.
+In season 10, he returns to Iran when his older brother is dying of cancer, not caring about how much he is putting himself in danger.
 He is arrested, but freed after the team solves a high-profile murder.
 After his brother is in remission and begins recovering, he returns home with Cam and Booth.
 He appears in the season ten finale when he shows up to comfort Cam about Booth and Brennan's departure.